Kentucky Travel Guide: Pristine Countryside and Lively Cities Await

 Most trips to Kentucky will take visitors through one of its two main cities, Louisville and Lexington.
 About 80 miles apart from each other, both cities serve as advantageous locations for day trips around the state.
 Looking for Kentucky attractions for couples?
 Simply head to one or both of these cities for a getaway.

 Louisville — with its many pronunciations — is the largest Kentucky city.
 Along the Ohio River, it has many outlying neighborhoods, such as the Highlands, Germantown and Butchertown, that have as much, if not more, vibrancy and character as its downtown center.
 Bardstown Road, in particular, is teeming with local shopping, bars and restaurants.

 Derby City has emerged as one of the most popular cities for food lovers, as astute chefs produce traditional Southern fare, put a modern spin on country staples, or create entirely new cuisines.
 For the best in “farm to table” dining, don’t miss Harvest Restaurant.
 For something truly different, try Mayan Cafe.

 But no trip to Louisville would be complete without having a classic Hot Brown where it was invented at the Brown Hotel.

-Lexington, on the other hand, has the best of both worlds: a lively downtown core with respected restaurants and bars, and world class rural settings just minutes away.
+Lexington, on the other hand, has the best of both worlds: a lively downtown core with respected restaurants and bars, and world-class rural settings just minutes away.

-To the west of downtown, one of the city’s newest entertainment district is garnering lots of attention.
+To the west of downtown, one of the city’s newest entertainment districts is garnering lots of attention.
 The Distillery District, named for the re-purposed bourbon distillery warehouses, is home to many unique local businesses and restaurants.
 For a truly innovative dining experience, you need to get a table at Middle Fork Kitchen Bar.